 In order to handle conflict in a Scriptural manner, elders must act in the Spirit, act in love and act in humility.
-This message focuses on acting in love and humility, emphasizing specific principles to help elders handle conflict amongst themselves.Audio File Lecture Outline Detailed Outline
+This message focuses on acting in love and humility, emphasizing specific principles to help elders handle conflict among themselves.Audio File Lecture Outline Detailed Outline

 - Contemplate these questions, then click on each question to see the answer.